-The Evolution 05 Indoor Recessed camera provides recessed mounting in drop ceilings or walls with a maximum cross section of 1"/25.4mm.
-The die-cast base contains two springloaded flaps for retaining the camera once inserted in the mounting hole.
+The Evolution 12 Indoor Recessed camera provides recessed mounting from below ceiling line in drop ceilings or walls with a maximum cross section of 1"/25.4mm.
+The die-cast base contains two spring-loaded flaps for retaining the camera once inserted in the mounting hole.